 -- Wilhelm Reich

 Take the time to examine any aspect of human sexuality in our culture and you will be confronted with sexual fear.
 Consider the widespread discomfort many people experience even talking about sex.
-Though the media assaults us daily on the sexual exploits of celebrities, most of us have enormous difficulty talking openly and frankly about the subject.
+Though the media assaults us daily with the sexual exploits of celebrities, most of us have enormous difficulty talking openly and frankly about sex.
 It seems we suffer from what some researchers call a “sexual language barrier.”
 I would add that most people feel more comfortable swapping spit (and other bodily fluids) than sharing words about the event.